 5) Close Window

 Once you are done with saving the contact information, click the ”Close” button.
 This will remove the Contact window from view.
-If you haven’t clicked the ”Save” button before this step a dialog box will appear asking you if you want to Save the changes you have made or Discard them.
+If you haven’t clicked the ”Save” button before this step a dialog box will appear asking you if you want to Save the changes you have made or to Discard them.